satellite-image-deep-learning/techniques/README.md

 * [Official repository for the "Identifying trees on satellite images" challenge from Omdena](https://github.com/cienciaydatos/ai-challenge-trees)
 * [DeepForest](https://deepforest.readthedocs.io/en/latest/index.html) is a python package for training and predicting individual tree crowns from airborne RGB imagery
 * [Detecting Ships in Satellite Imagery](https://medium.com/dataseries/detecting-ships-in-satellite-imagery-7f0ca04e7964) using the Planet dataset and Keras
+* [Machine Learning For Rooftop Detection and Solar Panel Installment](https://omdena.com/blog/machine-learning-rooftops/) discusses tiling large images and generating annotations from OSM data.
+Features of the roofs were calculated using a combination of contour detection and classification

 ## Cloud detection
 * From [this article on sentinelhub](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13) there are three popular classical algorithms that detects thresholds in multiple bands in order to identify clouds.
 In the same article they propose using semantic segmentation combined with a CNN for a cloud classifier (excellent review paper [here](https://arxiv.org/pdf/1704.06857.pdf)), but state that this requires too much compute resources.